gmondada/swift-on-android/Docs/exploring-apk-debugging.md

 ### Use the LLDB from the Android NDK

 We use a shell script for this, available [here](https://github.com/gmondada/swift-on-android/blob/main/Scripts/apk-ndk-lldb).
-We pass the app ID as an argument, but this is optinal.
+We pass the app ID as an argument, but this is optional.
 When omitted, the script just uses the data stored by  `apk-lldb-server` in the `/tmp` folder.

 ```console
 $ ./apk-ndk-lldb org.example.helloswift